San7o/hive-operator/docs/DEVELOPMENT.md

 ## Testing

-To run the end to end test, first make sure that you have a cluster running with the operator deployed, and that there is not `HivePolicy` present.
+To run end to end tests, first make sure that you have a cluster running with the operator deployed, and that there is not `HivePolicy` present.
 Then, simply run: